 Leslie Blackburn (they/them) is a queer, white, omnisexual, polyamorous, ecosexual, kinky, genderqueer supporter of all beings to be authentically who they are, who uses the pronouns “they” and “them”.
 Their work blends Sacred Sexuality, Ancestral Healing, Grief & Emotional release and Anti-Racism work to support collective liberation, self-awareness, vitality, empowerment, and joy.
 Leslie stewards the land at One Space: a private sanctuary, home, Temple and community space on four wooded acres in Ann Arbor, Michigan.

-David Thurston is a new organizer with New Culture.
+David Thurston (he/him) is a new organizer with New Culture.
 He has a background in a wide range of social justice organizing modalities, including arts organizing and the practices of emergent strategy, developed by adrienne maree brown.
 David served as Anti-Racism Organizer and Educator for CASA, an immigrant justice organization spanning the mid-Atlantic.
 David served as the lead arts organizer for the Disrupt J20 mobilization in 2017, and subsequently became art director for No Justice No Pride, a trans and queer liberation collective.
 David was outreach and arts organizer for the March for Racial Justice in 2018.

 David is a Black queer DC native, who lives on the manic-depressive spectrum and self-identifies as an anarchist.
 Professionally, he works as a psychotherapist and has a masters degree in Social Work.
 David has a background in modern dance, ballet, and theater.
 His passions include radical history and his niece and nephew.